Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/chronology-and-record/essay.md

 - Wikimedia renewed outreach after regaining Unicode Consortium membership and asked whether better Unicode support for SignWriting could be pursued together.

-That renewed outreach raises again the question of whether a voting member could support renewed technical discussion.
+That renewed outreach shows again that the Unicode issue reappears when public-platform work runs into unresolved compatibility questions.

 It also marks a practical shift: